Demonstrative Adjectives

 - “What are those?”

-2.3.
-Use based on distance:
+2.3 Use based on distance

-- “This pen in my hand is mine.”
+- “This pen is mine.”

-- “Can I have these cookies?”
+- “Can I have these apples here?”

-Far from the speaker: that / those
+- Far (from the speaker): that / those

 - “That mountain over there is high.”